tmconnect/ACF-Justified-Image-Grid/README.md

 Default: 1

 **$size**<br/>
-(string) (optional) Any of the standard image sizes (thumbnail, medium, large, full, or post-thumbnail (if the theme support the post thumbnail)) or any if defined image size of the theme.<br/>
+(string) (optional) Any of the standard image sizes (thumbnail, medium, large, full, or post-thumbnail (if the theme supports the post thumbnail)) or any of the defined image sizes of the theme.<br/>
 Default: thumbnail

 **$post_id**<br/>